eduardacandido/milestone-01/README.md

 ### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+-   #### User Goals

+    * As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.
+    * As a user I want to find information about them as well as their education, skills and experience.
+    * As a user I want to find their previous projects easily.
+    * As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
+    * As a user I want to be able to find their contact details and social media links easily to get in touch.
+    * As a user I want to be able to download their CV easily without many clicks.
+    * As a user I want to be able to access this website on my mobile device or table.

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+Underneath there is a Serene Image with Text to call the atention and show the purpose.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a user I want to find information about them as well as their education, skills and experience.
+        * As soon as the user starts srcolling there are the developer's picture and personal details.
+        * The user can continue scrolling down to find more information about the developer's skill, education and experience.

+    3. As a user I want to find their previous projects easily.

-        1. The site has been designed to be fluid and never to entrap the user.
+        * The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        * At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
         3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to be able to easily navigate throughout the site to find previous projects to ensure I like and approve their work style and also to contact for project request if their work interested me.
         1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
         3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

--   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find the new programming challenges or hackathons.